fnplus/HACKTOBERFEST-2020-flutter-interview-questions/README.md

    The pubspec. yaml file is the most important file in any Flutter project.
    It is the place where you provide all the required dependencies of your Flutter project.

-5. What is Dart?
+5. What is `Dart`?
 Why Flutter uses Dart as Programming Language?

    Dart is an object-oriented, garbage-collected programming language that you use to develop Flutter apps.
 It is created by Google.
 Dart was chosen as the language of Flutter      for the following reason:

    i. ***Dart is AOT (Ahead Of Time) compiled*** to fast, predictable, native code, which allows almost all of Flutter to be written in Dart.
 This makes Flutter fast